tdwg/vocab/documentation-specification.md

 document's creation.
 The first person in the list should be the principal contact.

-Contributors’ names must be quoted in the following format: "FirstName Initials LastName (Affiliation)" where:
+Contributors’ names should be listed in full in the form that they typically use professionally.

-Either one or both of FirstName and Initials must be present.
-[What about names from cultures where names do not typically follow this pattern?]

-Affiliation is the organization or group the contributor is working with in relation to this document and is OPTIONAL.
+A contributor's name may be followed by his or her affiliation in parentheses.
+Affiliation is the organization or group the contributor is working with in relation to the document.

-Examples:

--   Roger D. Hyam (TDWG)
--   Roger Hyam (TDWG Infrastructure Project)
--   R. Hyam

 **Creator:** The Task Group that created the document.